Slaymish/my-digital-garden/src/site/notes/The 8051 Instruction Set.md

 ```
 MOV @R0,A
-	; Store the conent of
+	; Store the content of
 	; accumulator into the memory
 	; location pointed to by
 	; register R0 (8-bit address)